MohamedNabill7/SQL-Analysis-of-Movies/README.md

 	iv.
 "The Shawshank Redemption" of 1994 is the most scored movie with a 9.3 rating.

 	v.
+"Avatar" of 2009 is the most gross movie with a $ 2,847,246,203

+	vi.
 "Martin Scorsese" has 19 movies that total average is 7.67 while "Christopher Nolan" has 11 movies that total average is 8.16.

-	vi.
-"Universal Pictures" Company produced 330 movies and total revenue is 35,251,375,417 during 40 years.
+	vii.
+"Universal Pictures" Company produced 330 movies and total revenue is $ 35,251,375,417 during 40 years.